malcprentice/malcprentice.github.io/Project-JobInterviews.md

     * Tell us about a time you
         * worked in a team
         * solved a problem
-        * overcame a difficulty situation
+        * overcame a difficult situation
     * If (BAD THING) happened, how would you respond?
     * Imagine you were in a situation where X. What would you say to the client/customer?
     * OK, I'm going to pretend to be (BAD CUSTOMER TYPE).
 Respond as you would in that situation.